jlubi333/homepage/content/about-me/index.md

 title: About Me
 ---

-Hi, I'm Justin!
+Hi, I'm Justin Philip Lubin!
 I love computer science, math, playing the piano, fencing, and crochet.
 Most of all though, I am passionate about education: not just learning great things for myself, but also teaching and sharing what I know with others.